marcelmoe/t4-4_kmedoids/README.md

 - Silhouette Coefficient

-For more information on the project, please read the final report PDF also uploaded in this git repository.
+For more information on the project, please refer to the final report PDF.

 ## Requirements
-on the development environment for integration

-## Installation
+For systgem requirements please refer to the final report PDF.

-## Use
+## Installation & Use
-For a user manual, please refer to the final report PDF also uploaded in this git repository.
+For a user manual, please refer to the final report PDF.

 ## List of technology used
-and any links to further information related to this technology

-## Desired collaboration
-Open-source projects that the developers independently modify or expand should be contained in a section on “desired collaboration” in the readme.md file.
-How should problems be handled?
-How should developers advance the changes?

-## Known bugs and any bug fixes

-## FAQ section with all previously asked questions
+For a list of the used technology and packages, please refer to the final report PDF.

 ## Copyright and licensing information
+&copy; Benedikt Schröter, Mitja Mook, Marcel Möbus